3 Weeks in Thailand Itinerary

 How to get around

-You probably know that tuk-tuks are the main transportation in Thailand, both in cities and rural areas.
-Getting from one city to another, you can either take a domestic flight or a bus.
+You probably know that tuk-tuks are Thailand’s main transportation in cities and rural areas.
+You can take a domestic flight or a bus from one city to another.
 Plane tickets are pretty affordable, so to save you some time and travel hassle-free, it’s better to get on a plane if possible.

 Thailand has quite a friendly visa policy.
 Visitors with passports from most of Europe, North America, Southeast Asia, East Asia, Oceania, and some Latin America, Gulf Countries, Africa, and South Asia can enter Thailand and enjoy a visa-free or visa on arrival for 14 to 90 days.